Torus

-If the axis of revolution does not touch the circle, the surface has a ring shape and is called a torus of revolution.
+If the axis of revolution does not touch the circle, the surface has a ring shape and is called a torus of revolution, also known as a ring torus.
 If the axis of revolution is tangent to the circle, the surface is a horn torus.
-If the axis of revolution passes twice through the circle, the surface is a spindle torus.
+If the axis of revolution passes twice through the circle, the surface is a spindle torus (or self-crossing torus or self-intersecting torus).
 If the axis of revolution passes through the center of the circle, the surface is a degenerate torus, a double-covered sphere.
 If the revolved curve is not a circle, the surface is called a toroid, as in a square toroid.

 Real-world objects that approximate a torus of revolution include swim rings, inner tubes and ringette rings.
-Eyeglass lenses that combine spherical and cylindrical correction are toric lenses.

-A torus should not be confused with a solid torus, which is formed by rotating a disk, rather than a circle, around an axis.
+A torus is different than a solid torus, which is formed by rotating a disk, rather than a circle, around an axis.
 A solid torus is a torus plus the volume inside the torus.
 Real-world objects that approximate a solid torus include O-rings, non-inflatable lifebuoys, ring doughnuts, and bagels.